 Dogs are the same, but they age quicker.
 When dogs become older, they may not be so keen to exercise anymore, yet they get fed and eat the same amount of food.

-• Hyperadrenocorticism: this disorders affects the organs that control hormones
+- Hyperadrenocorticism (Cushing’s disease): this disorder affects the organs that control hormones.

 HOW CAN YOU TELL IF YOUR DOG IS OBESE OR NOT?